 “Renewables are distributable and flexible in scale.
 We are also looking at the investment opportunities in energy storage options such as batteries and green hydrogen, and energy efficiency, to reduce emissions,” she added.

-It’s doubtful whether nuclear power can shake off the memory many people have of nuclear accidents such as Chernobyl and Fukushima – unless new technologies can demonstrate much greater safety.
+It’s doubtful, though, whether nuclear power can shake off the memory many people have of nuclear accidents such as Chernobyl and Fukushima – unless new technologies can demonstrate much greater safety.

 According to one of the few fund managers offering investors direct access to nuclear opportunities, there is potential for investors to support a greater adoption of new, safer production facilities.